 Negotiations for your First Job - Non-higher Education Jobs

 Get tips on negotiating that first job offer.
 Learn how to go about negotiation, what is negotiable, and hear the perspectives of the person hiring and the person being hired.
 This panel discussion will feature alumni who have recently gone through the process.
 This workshop is focused on master's degree level students seeking jobs outside of higher education, but anyone is welcome.
 Co-Sponsored by the Graduate School & The Career Center.
 Presented by: TBA

-Research, Writing, Citing with RefWorks
+Researching, Writing, Citing with RefWorks

 This workshop will introduce you to RefWorks software which will help you collect, organize, cite resources and then create bibliographies.
 RefWorks makes writing research more efficient by managing your sources.
 Attendees are strongly encouraged to bring their own laptops.
 This session will be live streamed for those who are not on campus.

 Set-Up Your ProQuest Account